intel/stacks/dlrs/clearlinux/tensorflow_2/mkl/README.md

 This directory contains a set of Dockerfiles that serve as "builders".
 Each of them build a certain component of the stack and are used inside Dockerfile.dlrs, which is the Dockerfile that actually builds `stacks-dlrs_2-mkl`.
 Please note all of these Dockerfiles are necessary to build the full stack.

-To loccally build stacks-dlrs_2-mkl, run the following:
+To locally build stacks-dlrs_2-mkl, run the following:

 ```
 make